karuj/Kafka-GraphQL/README.md

 A GraphQL interface to control a Kafka cluster.

+To run the project, build it from maven, and run the GraphQLMain.java file.

 ## Current list of supported operations
 * **topics**
 Returns names for all topics in the cluster